 There are only two of the 55 species of Cymbopogon used as lemongrass.
 They are usually labeled as East or West Indian lemongrass and are used in cooking or to make tea or tisanes.

-Lemongrass is generally grown from stem cuttings or divisions, with the division of lemongrass being the most commonly used method.
+Lemongrass is generally grown from stem cuttings or divisions,

 As mentioned, division of lemongrass is the primary method of propagation.
 Lemongrass can be obtained from specialty nurseries or can be purchased from an Asian grocery.
 Sometimes, you may find it in the local supermarket or obtain a cutting from a friend.
 If you get it from a grocer, try to find a piece with a few roots in evidence.
 Put the lemongrass in a glass of water and let the roots grow.